EthanConstantin/ADS-LLMs-Workshop/README.md

 Then, from the sidebar on the left click on Access Tokens, and then Create new token
 ![image](https://github.com/user-attachments/assets/40d0a976-e00a-42a7-a432-f061d3ba1301)

-Name your token whatever you like, and select the Read option at the top.
+Name your token whatever you like, and select the Write option at the top.
 Then select create token.
 ![image](https://github.com/user-attachments/assets/21edd701-a297-472d-8cec-46ed073f5d6f)

 After you create your api key paste it into the starter files.